garciart/network-automation/old/DEMO.md

          R1#

 Now copy the current settings to the NVRAM.
-At the "Destination filename" prompt, press [ENTER] or input "startup-config":
+At the "Destination filename" prompt, press **[Enter]** or input "startup-config":

          R1#copy running-config startup-config
          Destination filename [startup-config]?